ha5dzs/volciclab-utilities/robot_server/Readme.md

 A **teach pendant** is a robot controller human interface.
 You can change the robot's  **installation** settings, you can load a **program** and execute it, and you can also change **safety settings**, by adding a plane below which the robot can't move for example.
 You can also specify the maximum speed and acceleration of the robot, and if supported, configure the attachments too.

 The **tool contact point** is at the end of the robot.
 It is important that both the dimensions and the weight of the tool is specified correctly, because the robot monitors the force on the tool.
 If the robot detects that an unusually high force is required or measured on the tool, it will do a **protective stop**.
 In this narrative the **tool** is whatever device that gets attached to the robot.
-In manufacturing, where robots are mostly common, the tool can be screwdriver, a welding pistol or indeed a flamethrower.
-In the lab, it can be whatever 3D printed contraption that is required by the experiment.
+In manufacturing, where robots are mostly common, the tool can be screwdriver, a welding torch or indeed a flamethrower when excitement is required.
+In the lab, it can be whatever 3D printed contraption that is required for the experiment.

-The robot has three **joints**, the shoulder that is closest to the base, the elbow, and the wrist that is closest to the tool.
+The robot has six **joints**, the shoulder that is closest to the base, the elbow, and the three wrist joints are the ones that are closest to the tool.
+Every joint, except 'Wrist 3' has limits, so these joints cannot do multiple revolutions.
 The robot's **pose** is a configuration of the angles of these joints, that will determine the position and orientation of the tool contact point (or 'tcp' all lowercase, which is not to be confused with the network protocol 'TCP', all in capitals).

 **Forward kinematics** is the process of calculating the position and orientation of the tool contact point from the joint angles, and conversely, **inverse kinematics** is the process of calculating the required joint angles for a given tool contact point position and orientation.

 **Freedrive** gives the impression of the robot joints not being controlled by the controller, so the robot can be moved manually.
 In this mode, you can touch the robot, and you can set into whatever pose the joints allow.
-If the robot starts to quickly fall in this mode and ends in propective stop, then adjust the weight of the tool in your tool definition.
+This is just an illusion, because the robot is actually costantly applying force on the joints and disengaged the brakes.
+The robot starts to fall or jerk upwards quickly when the expected payload (the tool and whatever the tool holds) are not what is set within its settings.
+If this happens, the robot will do a propective stop, and you need to then adjust the weight of the tool in your tool definition.
 ***
 In the Volciclab implementation, the **teaching** of the robot is the process of switching into freedrive, moving the robot to the required pose and recording the pose string that is displayed on the server.
 Then, in the Matlab code, you can call these poses in sequence.
 ***